soler2000/RevCam/PRReadme.txt

 sudo apt install -y \
   git python3 python3-venv python3-pip \
   python3-picamera2 python3-prctl \
+  libatlas-base-dev \
-  libatlas-base-dev libavformat-dev libavcodec-dev libavdevice-dev \
+  libavcodec-dev libavdevice-dev libavformat-dev libavutil-dev \
-  libavutil-dev libswscale-dev libswresample-dev libopus-dev libvpx-dev \
+  libswresample-dev libswscale-dev \
-  libsrtp2-dev pkg-config
+  libjpeg-dev zlib1g-dev pkg-config
 ```
-These packages provide the official Picamera2 stack and the headers/libraries
+These packages provide the official Picamera2 stack alongside the libraries used
-required to compile `aiortc`, `pylibsrtp`, and `av` when PiWheels does not offer
-compatible wheels.
+by NumPy and PyAV.
 The same set is available through `./scripts/install_prereqs.sh`
 if you prefer a reusable helper.

 2. Clone (or update) the RevCam repository